 Good For: This interface is excellent for duet or small group recordings as well as solo artists and music creators provided they do not require a MIDI connection.

 Not Good For: Avoid using the Avid Mbox for MIDI tracking or live drum tracking as it does not contain the necessary inputs.
 If you need to be able to travel with your interface, this probably isn’t the best choice for you as it is quite heavy.

 Summary: Avid’s Mbox Pro provides a diverse range of functions and uses, and is ideal for music creators and engineers starting out.
-If you can get your hands on the Mbox Pro, which can be tricky as it has been discontinued, it is well worth the little extra cost.
+If you can get your hands on the Mbox Pro, which can be tricky as it is discontinued, it is well worth the little extra cost.

 What’s Right for You?

 Despite being the heaviest and one of the most expensive, the Mbox Pro stands out as one of the most versatile and durable entry-level audio interfaces.
-That being said, the Presonus 1818VSL may prove more suitable for electronic music creators while the Audient iD14 may provide a better experience for a drummer.
-A Focusrite Scarlett 2i2 might be an excellent choice for a mobile audio engineer and a M-Audio M-Track 2x2 may be the best choice for a solo vocalist on a budget.
+That being said, the Presonus 1818VSL may prove to be more suitable for electronic music creators, while the Audient iD14 may provide a better experience for a drummer.
+A Focusrite Scarlett 2i2 might be an excellent choice for a mobile audio engineer and a M-Audio M-Track 2×2 may be the best choice for a solo vocalist on a budget.